Picking Kylie’s best song? There will be blood

 But peer pressure can be insurmountable, and will break even the closest of bonds, and by the end of her second album campaign, the jury was in: Kylie was naff and to have anything to do with her was social death.
 The pics came down from the wall in case friends saw them, and my interest in her music became more of a secret.
 Kylie was now a headphones-only treat.
 I didn’t even buy her third album – I taped it. 😮

 Kylie and I drifted apart, but I never forgot her entirely.
 In 2000, after years in the wilderness, Kylie was primed for a change in image and a big comeback and so was I. That summer, Kylie returned to her pop roots with Spinning Around and went to no.1 and I… came out.
 Like, at exactly the same time.
 Amazing.
-And now I was officially a gay man, and Kylie was cool again, my love for Shocked and Confide In Me need be hidden no more – it was practically in the contract!
+And now I was officially a gay man, and Kylie was cool again, my love for Shocked and Confide In Me need be hidden no more – it was very freeing.

 Light Years.
 Fever.
 Two songs off Body Language.
 Aphrodite.
 Kylie and I were back in sync for our longest period yet.
 While I wasn’t quite here for her Kiss Me Once album, her offcuts – that she released for free – showed that she’s still a creative force.